 The culture of an organization is set at the top, and it is no different for school and educational organizations.
 School boards must be strong, effective leaders to meet the challenges faced by public education today.
 School board members direct the affairs of the district by setting goals, developing policy, communicating and evaluating, all with a focus on the achievement and best interests of all students in the district.
 Self-assessment by the board provides valuable information, discussion and communication.

 Self-evaluation by the board:

-- Allows for reflection by board members on their individual and collective behavior and performance.
+Allows for reflection by board members on the board's behavior and performance.

-- Identifies strengths and weaknesses of individual board member performance and that of the board as a whole.
+Identifies strengths and weaknesses of the board as a whole.

 Holds the board accountable in its role as representative of the public.

 Provides a starting point for effective goal setting and long range planning.